 Using estrogen-alone may increase your chance of getting cancer of the uterus (womb).
 Report any unusual vaginal bleeding right away while you are using Premarin (conjugated estrogens) Vaginal Cream.
 Vaginal bleeding after menopause may be a warning sign of cancer of the uterus (womb).
 Your healthcare provider should check any unusual vaginal bleeding to find out the cause.

 Do not use estrogens, with or without progestins, to prevent heart disease, heart attacks, strokes or dementia (decline in brain function).

 Using estrogen-alone may increase your chances of getting strokes or blood clots.
 Using estrogens with progestins may increase your chances of getting heart attacks, strokes, breast cancer, or blood clots.

-You and your healthcare provider should talk regularly about whether you still need treatment with PREMARIN® (conjugated estrogens) Vaginal Cream.
+Estrogens should be used at the lowest dose possible, only for as long as needed.
+You and your healthcare provider should talk regularly about whether you still need treatment.

 Common side effects include headache, pelvic pain, breast pain, vaginal bleeding and vaginitis.

 Premarin (conjugated estrogens) Vaginal Cream is used after menopause to treat menopausal changes in and around the vagina and to treat moderate to severe painful intercourse caused by these changes.